-You probably already know you have your own income from a W-2 job or from being self-employed to make an IRA contribution.
+As you probably know, you must have your own income from a W-2 job (or from being self-employed) to make an IRA contribution.
 Here is an exception to that rule.

 If your spouse earns income and you do not, you are still allowed to contribute into your own IRA account.
 This is called the Spousal IRA.
 This is not so much a kind of IRA as it is an IRS rule.
 The Spousal IRA contribution can only be made to a Traditional or Roth IRA account.
 It is important to understand the differences.

 The maximum contribution you can make is $6,000 if under the age of 50 and $7,000 if 50+.